Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 City Driving

-Navigating through city streets can be a test of patience and skill, with numerous factors influencing your driving time.
+Navigating through city streets can be a test of patience and skill, with numerous influencing your driving time.
 From stop-and-go traffic to one-way streets and limited parking options, driving in the city requires heightened awareness and adaptability.

 • Factors that can impact driving time in the city include: